 - Beets, Fenna (2017).
 The feeding ecology, pumping efficiency and respiration rate of the New Zealand sea sponge, Polymastia croceus.

 - Browne, Ashleigh (2016).
 Biodiscovery and production of PSA antibiotics from marine algae.

-- Kellet, Melissa (in progress).
+- Kellet, Melissa (2021).
 Coastal habitat partitioning by sharks and rays (elasmobranchs).

 - Bernstein, Daniel (2015).
 The chemistry of pollutant mixtures emanating from the MV Rena.